 Why Your Application Needs a Built-in PDF Reader

 Managing and viewing documents is critical to providing a quality user experience in today’s applications.
 Without some way of controlling the presentation of digital files like PDFs, organizations put themselves in a situation where they must rely on external solutions that may not be responsive to their needs.
-Integrating a built-in PDF reader into their applications helps developers to maintain control over their documents while providing a more consistent viewing experience for users.
+PDF integration into their applications helps developers to maintain control over their documents while providing a more consistent viewing experience for users.

 What Are Your PDF Reader Options?

 Sharing and viewing PDFs online has become much easier with the development of HTML5 viewing technology and PDF.js-based software.
 For many years, the only way to view a PDF was to download a file and open it using a dedicated PDF reader application.
 Although many of these readers could be added to a web browser using a plug-in, this wasn’t always a reliable solution and inconsistent support for these extensions often created security risks.